 ZENITH-1 Trial: On August 2, 2017, we announced the dosing of the first subject into ZENITH-1, a clinical trial studying up to three dosage strengths of a liquid formulation of BCX7353 given as a single oral dose for the acute treatment of angioedema attacks in patients with HAE.
 ZENITH-1 is a randomized, double-blind, placebo-controlled, adaptive dose-ranging trial of the efficacy, safety and tolerability of BCX7353 for treatment of acute angioedema attacks, and will enroll up to 60 subjects with HAE.
 Blinded study drug is being dosed as an oral liquid after onset of symptoms, for up to 3 attacks in each subject, with each subject receiving both BCX7353 (for 2 attacks) and placebo (for one attack) in a randomized sequence.
 The trial is structured with up to 3 consecutive cohorts testing single doses of 750 mg (36 subjects), 500 mg (up to 12 subjects) and 250 mg (up to 12 subjects), starting with 750 mg.
 Efficacy assessments include patient-reported composite visual analogue scale ("VAS") scores, patient global assessment, change in symptoms, and use of rescue medication.
-Treatment effect will be assessed by comparing the proportion of BCX7353-treated and placebo-treated attacks that have a stable or improved composite VAS at 4 hours post dose.
-Enrollment has gone well with the trial thus far, and we have completed enrollment in the 750 mg and 500 mg cohorts and have begun enrolling patients in the 250 mg cohort.
+We have completed enrollment in all 3 cohorts.

-Results of Operations (three months ended March 31, 2018 compared to the three months ended March 31, 2017)
+Results of Operations (three months ended June 30, 2018 compared to the three months ended June 30, 2017)

-For the three months ended March 31, 2018, total revenues were \$4.0 million as compared to \$9.4 million for the three months ended March 31, 2017.
-The decrease was primarily due to lower royalty revenue and a \$2.0 million milestone payment related to the Health Canada approval of RAPIVAB.
-The decrease in royalty revenue was largely the result of \$4.1 million of royalties derived from Japanese Government stockpiling of RAPIACTA in 2017.
-Revenues in the first quarter of 2018 included \$3.7 million of royalty revenue from Shionogi, Green Cross Corporation and Seqirus UK Limited ("SUL") associated with sales of peramivir in Japan, Taiwan, Korea and the United States and \$0.3 million of reimbursement of collaborative expenses from NIAID/HHS and BARDA/HHS related to the development of galidesivir.
-Revenues in the first quarter of 2017 included \$6.3 million of royalty revenue from Shionogi, Green Cross and SUL associated with sales of peramivir in Japan, Taiwan, Korea and the United States, \$0.7 million of reimbursement of collaborative expenses from NIAID/HHS and BARDA/HHS related to the development of galidesivir, and \$2.4 million associated with milestone revenue and collaborative revenue amortization from other corporate partnerships.
-Future government stockpiling orders are difficult to predict, as they are subject to the relevant appropriation and stockpiling processes.
+For the three months ended June 30, 2018, total revenues were \$12.5 million as compared to \$3.1 million for the three months ended June 30, 2017.
+The increase in revenue in the second quarter of 2018, as compared to 2017, resulted primarily from the recognition of \$7.0 million of deferred revenue and a \$5.0 million milestone, both associated with the EMA approval of ALPIVAB.
+These revenues were partially offset by lower collaboration revenue under U.S. Government development contracts.
+Revenues in the second quarter of 2018 included \$0.1 million of royalty revenue from SUL, Shionogi and Green Cross associated with sales of peramivir in the United States, Japan and Korea, \$0.4 million associated with milestone revenue and collaborative revenue from corporate partnerships.
+Revenues in the second quarter of 2017 included \$0.5 million of royalty revenue from SUL, Shionogi and Green Cross associated with sales of peramivir in the United States, Japan and Korea, \$2.2 million of reimbursement of collaborative expenses from NIAID/HHS and BARDA/HHS under U.S. Government development contracts and \$0.4 million associated with collaborative revenue amortization from corporate partnerships.